IgorPetrovKrsk/RunningApp/README.md

 Multimodal Approach: The app is designed with a multimodal approach, ensuring easy accommodating of additional features and functionalities.
 This makes the app versatile and ready for future expansions, whether integrating new tracking capabilities, adding different types of workouts, or incorporating additional health metrics.

 This comprehensive approach to development ensures that the Running App not only meets the immediate user's needs but also provides a scalable and maintainable solution for long-term use.
 Its design allows for easy expansion, making it a future-proof choice for users seeking a reliable and adaptable running companion.

+Wear OS Integration: The app supports Wear OS functionality, allowing users to start and resume their runs directly from their smartwatches.
+The watch connects to the phone to retrieve running data and can monitor the user's heart rate in real time during runs.
+It also supports Ambient Mode to save energy, ensuring prolonged use without compromising performance.

 Screenshots: